vacp2p/rfc/content/docs/rfcs/pushNotification.md

 > Used by clients to register for receiving and sending notifications.<br />

 Registering Client
-> A client that want to receive push notifications.<br />
+> A client that wants to receive push notifications.<br />

 Sending Client
-> A client that want to send push notifications.<br />
+> A client that wants to send push notifications.<br />

-Requirements:
+Requirements:<br />
 The party releasing the app MUST possess a certificate for the Apple Push Notification service and its has to run a [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
 The party releasing the app, Status in this case, needs to run its own [gorush](https://github.com/appleboy/gorush).<br />